 To truly create system-level change, we need the expertise of people with firsthand experience of homelessness.
-Our Expert Steering Committee will work together to bring their knowledge, strengths, and skills to the Alliance and working groups across the sector.
-Their work will impact the way we create policies and processes to prevent and end homelessness in Ottawa.
+Our Expert Steering Team works together to bring their knowledge, strengths, and skills to the Alliance and working groups across the sector.
+Their work impacts the way we create policies and processes to prevent and end homelessness in Ottawa.

-Are you or your organization interested in working with the Expert Steering Committee?
-Get in touch at info[at]endhomelessness.ca or call 343-552-0202.
+Are you or your organization interested in working with the Expert Steering Team?

 Understanding people’s pathways in the homelessness system is an important part of creating robust coordinated access where people can get the help they need while only telling their story once.
 Taking inventory of all of the poverty-reduction services, agencies, and programs will help us build a more interconnected system of shared resources.
 Working together effectively helps people better access the resources they need.
 Together, we’re greater than the sum of our parts.